adavarski/proxmox-terraform-k8s/README.md

 ﻿# proxmox-terraform-k8s

-Template for setting up VMs for a k8s cluster on a Proxmox node.
+Setting up VMs for a k8s cluster on a Proxmox node.

 This repo is using the telmate/proxmox provider for terraform.